-Deferred inflows of resources represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has one item that qualifies for reporting in this category.
+Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The District has two items that qualify for reporting in this category.
 The item is related to pensions reported in the Districtwide Statement of Net Position.
 This represents the effect of net change in the District's proportion of the collective net pension liability and difference during the measurement periods between the District's contributions and its proportionate share of total contributions to the pension systems not included in pension expense, and the net difference between projected and actual earnings on pension plan investments.
+The second item is related to OPEB reported in the districtwide Statement of Net Position.
+This represents the effect of the net changes of assumptions or other inputs.